allen-garvey/dithermark/docs/add-ordered-matrix.md

 * If you see an error in the console when trying to use you pattern when WebGL is enabled saying something similar to `RangeError: Source is too large`, that means your function is returning an array whose length is not the same as `dimensions*dimensions` (despite the error saying the source is too large, the array your are returning might actually be too small).

-## Note About the Yliluoma Dithers
+## Note About the Yliluoma 1 Dither

-* You may have noticed that the Yliluoma dithers did not use your new pattern by default.
-This is because the Yliluoma dithers are more resource intensive, and so you have to manually enable the pattern for them.
-Note that the Yliluoma 1 dither is particularly resource intensive, even with WebGL enabled, and so will not work with patterns with `dimensions > 8` by default.
-(To enable this, you have to change the `YLILUOMA_1_ORDERED_MATRIX_MAX_LENGTH` constant in `inc/config.php`, though this is not recommended).
+* The Yliluoma 1 dither is particularly resource intensive, even with WebGL enabled, and so is not enabled for patterns with dimensions larger than 8.
+(To change this, you can increase the `YLILUOMA_1_ORDERED_MATRIX_MAX_DIMENSIONS` constant in `constants.js`, though this is not recommended).

-* To enable your ordered matrix pattern with the Yliluoma dithers, edit the `$yliluoma1PatternKeys` and/or `$yliluoma2PatternKeys` associative arrays in the `colorOrderedDitherAlgorithmModel()` function (in `inc/models/algorithm-model.php`) by adding the `UNIQUE_KEY` you used in the array returned from the `getOrderedMatrixPatterns()` function.

-* Save the file and run `make`.